 - Input to Control Stakeholder Engagement

-You can clearly see that the Work Performance Data is an output of the Direct and Manage Project Work.
-It is gathered throughout the execution phase of the project, and then it is sent to various controlling processes to analyze it further; e.g. Validate Scope, Control Scope, Control Schedule, Control Cost, etc.
+Work Performance Data is an output of Direct and Manage Project Work.
+It is gathered throughout the execution phase, and then it is sent to various controlling processes to analyze it further: e.g., Validate Scope, Control Scope, Control Schedule, Control Cost, etc.

 Work Performance Information

-As per the PMBOK Guide, the Work Performance Information is “the performance data collected from various controlling processes, analyzed in context and integrated based on relationships across areas; e.g. status of deliverables, and forecasted estimates to complete, etc.”
+According to the PMBOK Guide, the Work Performance Information is “the performance data collected from various controlling processes, analyzed in context and integrated based on relationships across areas; e.g., the status of deliverables, forecasted estimates to complete, etc.”

-Here, you will analyze the Work Performance Data.
+Here, you analyze the Work Performance Data.
 You will compare the planned performance with actual performance.

 Work Performance Information includes, but is not limited to:

-Here, you will review the project’s progress; e.g. status of deliverables, whether the deliverable is accepted, how the project scope is performing against the scope baseline, etc.
+You will review the project’s progress: e.g., the status of deliverables, whether the deliverable is accepted, how the project scope is performing against the scope baseline, etc.

-Here, you will compare the planned schedule with the actual schedule.
-You will see the planned duration for an activity, and the time taken by the activity to be completed, etc.
+You will compare the planned schedule with the actual schedule.
+You can see the planned duration for an activity, and the time taken by the activity to be completed, etc.

-Here, you will see the planned cost for a task, and compare it with the actual cost of this activity; i.e. planned cost versus actual cost spent.
-You will also review other parameters such as cost variance, cost performance, etc.
+You can see the planned cost for a task and compare it with the actual cost of this activity; i.e., planned cost versus actual cost spent.
+You will also review other parameters such as cost variance and cost performance.

-Here, you will analyze the planned technical performance versus actual technical performance, such as how many defects, and how much tolerance and threshold was allowed, and how much it actually is, how much rework is required, etc.
+You will analyze the planned technical performance versus actual technical performance: how many defects, how much tolerance and threshold was allowed, how much it is, and how much rework is required.

-Here, you will compare how many identified risks have occurred, the efficiency of the risk response plan, how much contingency money has been spent, and what is the balance of the contingency or management reserve, etc.
+You will compare how many identified risks have occurred, the efficiency of the risk response plan, how much of the contingency money has been spent, and the balance of the contingency or management reserve, etc.

 - Input to Monitor and Control Project Work

-You can see that the work performance information is an output of various controlling processes, and input to Monitor and Control Project Work where it is used to generate the performance reports.
+You can see that the Work Performance Information is an output of various controlling processes and is an input to Monitor and Control Project Work, where it is used to generate the performance reports.

 Before I complete this blog post, let’s review the key difference between Work Performance Data and Work Performance Information.

-- Work Performance Data is the “as of now” status of the project status, it provides the current status of the project.
-Work Performance Information is a comparison between the actual performance with the planned performance.
+- Work Performance Data shows the current state of the project.
+Work Performance Information is a comparison between the actual performance with planned performance.

-Work Performance Data is raw data of the observations of your project, and the Work Performance Information is the comparison between the actual data and the planned data.
-These two are the backbone to your performance report and are very important communication tools.
-This data will help you monitor project progress and compare with the planned progress.
-They also help you in forecasting, and you can take corrective and preventive action if needed.
+Work Performance Data is the raw data from observations of your project, and Work Performance Information is the comparison between the actual data and the planned data.
+These two are the backbone of your performance reports and are essential communication tools.
+These data help you monitor the project’s progress and compare it with the planned progress.
+WPD and WPI are used in developing performance reports.